Programming-Project-2021-22/course-project-irenejosephine/README.md

 ### 5.1.
 Overall Experience

-Describe your overall experience in developing this project.
+The idea for this project came to us pretty easly but the realization did not come as easy.
+We wanted to creat something that could be actual useful.
+We intially struggled with the impossibility of using a database.
+The choice between a web app and a desktop us took us some times but at the end we choose a desktop app becaut it would be easier to upload picture of items for the users.
+We did not manage the time given in the best way but by the end we were able to make it work.

 ### 5.2.
 Division of Responsibilities

 Describe the roles and responsibilities each member had in this project.

-- **Irene Avezzù:** I was responsible for implementing components `x` and `y`.
-I also helped 2 to implement technique `z`.
+- **Irene Avezzù:** I was mainly responsible for the implementation of the backend section of the app
-- **Josephine Sacchetto:** ...
+- **Josephine Sacchetto:** I was mainly responsible for the implementation of the frontend section of the app
+- We worked separately in the actual realisazion of the code but the idea for both the  structure of the backend and the graphic of the frontend were discussed and realized together (50-50).
+Also when extra material were needed there was collaboration bothways.
+We also worked together for the realization of the test suits.

 ### 5.3.
 Main Challenges

 Elaborate on the main challenges each group member faced throughout the project and how they were surpassed.

-- **Irene Avezzù:** The most difficult aspect in this project for me was to implement the units tests.
+- **Irene Avezzù:** The most difficult aspect in this project for me was to implement xxx.
 The reason was X so I had to do Y and I achived Z.
-- **Josephine Sacchetto:** ...
+- **Josephine Sacchetto:** The most difficult aspect in this project for me was to implement xxx.
+The reason was X so I had to do Y and I achived Z.

 ### 5.4.
 Learning Outcomes